openfaas/docs/docs/cli/build.md

 For Go users, make use of vendoring.
 It's what we use and it means you do not have to resort to insecure practices like sharing Personal Access Tokens (PAT) between users.

-The below example is for Python and the pip package manager, but the same approach will work for different package managers like npm.
+Below we have an example for Python using the pip package manager and for node modules with npm.
+The approach is similar for different package managers.

 1. Download and enable the OpenFaaS Pro plugin
 2. Create a local file in the format required